VisitOdense

-Find the Fairy Tale Sculptures in Odense
+Find the fairy tale sculptures in Odense

 In Hans Christian Andersen's home town, Odense, you can see the characters from his fairy tales come to life all over the city; In parks and streets and alleys you will find sculptures by various artists, all of whom have been inspired by the author's writings.